Meet Rashanah Baldwin

 By deciding to change the narrative of how communities of color have been presented, Rashanah established significant brand equity with audiences and is recognized as an industry thought leader across the city of Chicago.

-Hailing from the Englewood community of Chicago, she learned a lot about resiliency as a young black girl reared by a strong black woman on how to assert herself in the marketplace.
-Her need to give back has resulted in several community awards.
+Hailing from the Englewood community of Chicago, she learned a lot about resiliency as a young Black girl reared by a strong black woman on how to assert herself in the marketplace.
+Her need to give back has resulted in several community awards including Chicago’s Most Impactful Young Professionals Recognized As Part of Chicago Scholars 35 under 35 Awards, Poised to Become the Next Generation of Leaders and Newsradio WBBM 780 AM – 50 Newsmakers Making A Difference.
 As a millennial woman of purpose, she is leading the charge by changing the way communities of color are covered in national as well as local news.

 She currently serves on The Reporter’s Inc board, which is a nonprofit [501(c)(3)] journalistic production house and also serves on the board of Growing Board, one of Chicago’s leading experts in farm-based training for people with employment barriers.